Sanderling: Feeding behaviour

 Sanderlings feed on invertebrate prey buried in the sand in the upper intertidal zone.
 In North America, this diet largely consists of the isopods Excirolana linguifrons, Excirolana kincaidii, and the mole crab, Emerita analoga.
 When the tide is out, these crustaceans live in burrows some way beneath the surface.
 When the tide comes in, they move into the upper layers of sand and feed on the plankton and detritus that washes over them with each wave.
 They then burrow rapidly down again as the water retreats.
 They leave no marks on the surface, so the sanderlings hunt for them by plunging their beaks into the sand at random, consuming whatever they find.
 Their bills can penetrate only 2 or 3 cm and as the water swirls around and retreats, the sand is softer; this makes it easier for the birds' beaks to penetrate further.
 In the spring, when much breeding activity is taking place in the benthic community, there may be as many as 4000 invertebrates per square metre, but their average size is smaller than later in the year.
 The birds appear to rush madly around at the edge of the surf, but in reality they are maximising their chances of catching as many prey animals as possible when they are at their most vulnerable near the surface.

 Breeding behaviour

 At breeding time sanderlings are territorial, with the male aggressively defending its territory.
 They may either form monogamous pairs or polyandrous (one female and two male) pairings.

+Health and diseases

+In 2024, a mortality event affecting sanderlings was documented along the Atlantic coast of the United States, notably in Virginia, caused by the clade 2.3.4.4b highly pathogenic avian influenza (H5N1).
+Infected individuals showed severe lesions in the brain and pancreas, leading to rapid death.
+This was one of the few detailed records of avian influenza pathology in migratory shorebirds.